Sea Turtles die as world ‘experts’ sit back do next to nothing - light pollution (pt 1/2)

 Ft.
 Lauderdale Lighting Ordinance Sec.
 6-51 It is the policy of the City of Fort Lauderdale that no artificial light shall illuminate any area of the incorporated beaches of Fort Lauderdale, Florida.

 NBC South Florida news story from 2010 showing FWC law enforcement witnessing disorientated hatchlings from light that violate the law their agency is paid to enforce…but don’t.
 Incompetence or something more vile?
-Click video to watch
+Click video below to watch

 One of the many examples of how FWC is deliberately killing sea turtles by getting rid of those saving them.
 FWC is paid to protect sea turtles ask yourself why the lies?